RDF Time Series Snippets

 1. Introduction

 Sensor observations, positioning data, measurements, mobility information... are commonly published as Time Series data with a timestamp and a value.
 Representing Time Series data in RDF drastically raises the verbosity, as each data point is often given its own identifier, for which contextual information is repeated on all data points.
-With Time Series Snippets, we allow a data publisher to compact the data points in subsets of a Time Series, called the Snippet, by using SPARQL Common Data Types such as cdt:List and cdt:Map.
+With Time Series Snippets, we allow a data publisher to compact the data points in subsets of a Time Series, called the Snippet with JSON objects, allowing to re-use existing tooling for analyzing time series.
 This way, you can greatly reduce the amount of triples when describing a Time Series.

 Time Series Snippets use the following prefix and namespace: